 My college visits included tours of over 40 colleges on three trips with my father to Pennsylvania, Virginia, and North Carolina.
 The last time I visited my father before he passed in 2018, he gave me the old composition notebook with all his notes from each of the college tours.
 I actually even have several pre-Excel, dot matrix printed, quantitative analyses of my college exploration that greatly exceeded the content in the first U.S. News College Rankings coming out around the same time (see below).
 In short, I have been around and learning about higher education for over 50 years.

-Once leaving Maryland, I spent the next six years at the University of Virginia (UVA), where I earned a bachelor’s degree in biology and a master’s degree in counselor education (emphasis in student affairs).
+Once leaving Maryland, I spent the next six years at the University of Virginia (UVA), where I earned a bachelor’s degree in biology and a master’s degree in counselor education (student affairs focus).
 Before deciding on my counseling degree, I spent a summer at the UVA Medical School, leading an Alzheimer’s-related research project exploring the interactions of brain stems and heavy metal ions analyzed using gel electrophoresis.

 After trying out my first two years, I made the UVA Club Volleyball Team my junior year and at the end of my senior year, in club nationals, we finished 7th in the nation (give me very little credit).
 I also joined the Fellowship of Christian Athletes and started volunteering in the local community with Adopt-a-Grandparent and youth sports.

 After leaving Charlottesville, I spent 4 years at Eastern Mennonite University (EMU), getting experience in leadership programming, recreational sports, and university-wide assessment.
 I returned to the U of Virginia in 1998 where I completed another degree (Ph.D.) while and earning an organizational behavior concentration at UVA’s Darden School of Business.